danielwiegand/avalanche-risk/README.md

 **Avalanche risk scores**

-The distribution of warning levels is clearly unbalanced in every year and every region, with warning levels 1 and to being most prominent.
+The distribution of warning levels is clearly unbalanced in every year and every region, with warning levels 1 and 2 being most abundant.
 Level 3 occurs frequently in some years (e.g. in 2009) but less frequently in others (e.g. 2014).
 Risk level 4 appears in less than 10 percent in all years.
 Risk level 5 was never reported in Bavaria.

 ![Heatmap of avalanche risk levels per region and year](eda/output/warning_levels_perc.png)